Writing an Effective Medical School Personal Statement

 – Read the rest here

 The importance of the personal statement cannot be overstated.
-It’s the one area in the whole application where you get to make yourself as appealing and as unforgettable as possible, so make sure you invest an appropriate amount of time, effort, and editing into it.
+It’s the one area in the whole application where you get to make yourself as appealing and as unforgettable as possible, so make sure you invest an appropriate amount of time, effort, and editing into it (and we have packages just for that here).

 You already know how great you are.
 Now it’s time to show them.